DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.md

 It is possible to get multiple voltages from one power supply.
-How to do that is covered below in the `reference/hardware/power-supplies:Using one power supply with cheap converters to power everything`{.interpreted-text role="ref"}.
+How to do that is covered below in the [reference/hardware/power-supplies:Using one power supply with cheap converters to power everything`.
 ::::

 ------------------------------------------------------------------------